 |Vegan||350 g.||720 g.||1340 mg., 58% RDA|

 Much of the sodium found in the industrially processed frozen pizza is in the dough.
-On industrially processd frozen pizza, the cheese is abundant, invariably processed cheese, and salty.
+On industrially processed frozen pizza, the processed cheese is abundant, and salty.
 They contain wheat flour unless the product is a gluten free fake pizza.
 There is soy bean oil, and there are mystery additives.
-These products are convenvient, but not particularly tasty.
+These products are convenient, but not particularly tasty.

 Zambri’s, a restaurant in Victoria sells a proprietary “Pantry” line of frozen restaurant dishes, including pizza.
 The pizzas are not labelled with retail nutrition/food facts labels.
 The pizza are larger, thicker and heavier than those above – about 580-600 g.

 Some stores have Pillsbury pizza dough in a tube.
 The ingredient lists indicate that the dough has been mixed to bake to some thing like a frozen pizza.
 The oil is soy oil, and there are mystery additives.